IN THE PENAL COLONY

 The shows on Saturday, September 8, and Thursday, September 13 will include a post-show talk back, cash wine & beer bar, and popcorn.

-Miranda Haymon (director/writer/producer) is a director and curator of performance originally from Boston.
-She is an artist in residence at Roundabout Theatre Company; previously as the 2017/18 Directing Fellow, currently the Artistic Development Associate.
-She was an Allen Lee Hughes Directing Fellow at Arena Stage, a member of the Lincoln Center Director's Lab, and received a 2018 Princess Grace Award/Honoraria in Theater.
-Miranda is a graduate of Wesleyan University where she double majored in German Studies and Theater and was awarded the Rachel Henderson Theater Prize in Directing. www.mirandahaymon.com
+Miranda Haymon (Director/Writer/Producer) is a Princess Grace Award/Honoraria-winning director, writer and curator of performance originally from Boston.
+She is an Artist in Residence at Roundabout Theatre Company; previously as the 2017/18 Directing Fellow, currently the Artistic Development Associate.
+Miranda is a New Georges Affiliate Artist, member of the Lincoln Center Theatre Directors Lab, the Wingspace Mentorship Program, a Manhattan Theatre Club Directing Fellow, and a former Allen Lee Hughes Directing Fellow at Arena Stage.
+Miranda is a graduate of Wesleyan University where she double majored in German Studies and Theater and was awarded the Rachel Henderson Theater Prize in Directing.
+Her work is radically inclusive, fundamentally multi-voiced, oriented towards sparking dialogue and in direct conversation with the current American state of affairs. www.mirandahaymon.com

-Jamar Brathwaite (performer) Credits: The Three Musketeers ( C.T.Hs 4 time Audelco Award Winning Production), Field Awakening (Signature Theater), Machinal (Columbia Stages), Aint Never Been Easy (Castillo), Manar (L.P.A.C).
+Jamar Brathwaite (Performer) Jamar Brathwaite (The Officer) Credits: The Three Musketeers ( C.T.Hs 4 time Audelco Award Winning Production), Field Awakening (Signature Theater), Machinal (Columbia Stages), Aint Never Been Easy (Castillo), Manar (L.P.A.C).
 (Film): Man of Faith, No Compromise.
 Jamars a proud graduate of A.M.D.A.

-Tekla Monson (set designer) is a designer for performance specializing in sets, props and costumes.
+Tekla Monson (Set Designer) Tekla Monson is a designer for performance specializing in sets, props and costumes.
 Tekla was born and raised in Fairbanks, Alaska where she is the founding director of the Makers Lab @ TBK and has designed for Fairbanks Shakespeare Theater.
 Tekla graduated from Wesleyan University (CT).
 Recently she designed REFLUX at Broadway Bound Theater Festival and SOMETHING FOR THE FISH at Center for Performance Research.

 Zack Lobel (Lighting Design) is a video and lighting designer currently studying Film and Performance Design at Wesleyan University.
 Recent credits include work at the New Ohio Theater, Ars Nova, and the Broadway Bound Theatre Festival.